No Canada 5 cents were struck from 1859 to 1869.

 1957 BUG TAIL 5 CENT

-One 1957 die developed a die pit on the tip of the beavers tail, resulting in coins with a raised dot as a variety known as the "bug tail".
+One 1957 die developed a die pit on the tip of the beavers tail, resulting in a raised dot, a variety known as the bug tail.
+This dot probably resulted from a foreign object on the die being struck into the die, as the pit is always the same size so did not form gradually.

 1958 5 CENT